toaderflorin/blog/content/backup/2022-04-09-cap/index.md

 * **Availability** refers to the fact that it can respond if a node is online.
 The CAP theorem is quite specific here: it means that *all* available nodes must be able to respond, not just some of them.

 * **Partition tolerance** (quite the misnomer) means that the datastore can continue to work even if the connection between nodes is severed due to network issues.
 This means that nodes might not sync.

-*The theorem says that you can only have a maximum of two out of the three.
-Of course, you can also have one or none.*

 Usually, all networks have issues such as dropped packets or nodes not being able to communicate, so P isn't an option - it needs to be there, which means we're usually left with CA or AP databases.
 Here's how that works: if we opt for availability, we must keep all nodes online (and fault-tolerant).
 Since it takes some time to sync the data between nodes, the nodes will not be consistent.
 If, on the other hand, we choose consistency over availability and we write to one node, we will need to take the other nodes offline until they sync, which means they won't be available.
 And lastly, if you want to have both availability and consistency, your database won't be fault-tolerant because if the connection is severed, the nodes can't be in sync.